 As it’s a little further out to sea, best tackle this spot with a local guide.
 Jimavonot has a rocky outcrop that attracts plenty of little fishy friends and even has a beautiful swim-through tunnel at the bottom of the reef.
 Certainly a favourite amongst freedivers!

 This is the absolute perfect spot for first-time swimmers and families!
 This natural rock pool is cut off from the nearby ocean, keeping the water beautifully calm and secluded.
 The wonderful mix of fresh and ocean water in a fairly deep pool makes it a perfect little spot for an easy day snorkelling.

 This is a front-runner for Lanyu’s top snorkelling spot!
 It’s also a favourite amongst diving tours and local guides to bring their foreign explorers.
 With an easy entry, scenic landscape, 20 meters of depth, and a whole variety of little fishies, it’s the perfect spot for all levels!

 Further along the coast is a small pavilion perfect for those trying to advance in their freediving experience!
 It’s a little barren when compared to other spots on this list, and the stronger current makes it a little trickier for beginners!

 Pools at the Nuclear Waste Storage Facility

-To be honest, swimming in a reef nearby hundred of barrels of nuclear waste doesn’t sound all that appealing.
-Though don’t judge it by its admittedly god awful name!
-The two tidal pools connected by a central cave with a nice spectrum of life makes it a top choice for families.
+To be honest, swimming in a reef near hundreds of barrels of nuclear waste doesn’t sound all that appealing.
+Though don’t judge it by its admittedly god-awful name!
+The two tidal pools connected by a central cave with a nice spectrum of life make it a top choice for families.

 Little Mushroom at Longmen Harbour